 - Shortens protection, detection and correction processes by 30-85% through a more tightly integrated operational environment, as documented in customer interviews and our lab.

 - Frees skilled resources to spend on higher value effort, to overcome the cybersecurity skills shortage.
-(Hacking the Skills Shortage, Intel Security, 2016.)
+(Hacking the Skills Shortage, McAfee, 2016.)

 By opening DXL to the industry through an open software development kit (SDK), more enterprises, developers, and organizations can participate to expand the value and impact of a DXL deployment: we are activating the Network Effect.